xWass/moderation/README.md

 - Filling in naughty words for automod. might .gitignore this one later
 - Got some optimizations to do with this, and might move events to a sub folder for a cleaner setup.
 - Config command rebuilding for ease of use

+**New config command requires a LOT more work and is not even close to complete. its gonna be long. and annoying. enjoy.